ctools/ctools/doc/source/users/user_manual/models_bgd_iact.rst

   :math:`{\rm events} \, {\rm s}^{-1} {\rm MeV}^{-1} {\rm sr}^{-1}`.
 This template
   can be used by specifying a model of type ``CTAIrfBackground``.
 No spatial component will be specified explicitly since the spatial (and spectral) information is already contained in the template.

-The model will be multiplied by a spectral law.
+  The model will be multiplied by a spectral component to allow for the adjustment of the energy distribution of the background rate.

   .. code-block:: xml